I picked the name just because it’s fun to say “Zucchini Fettuccine.” Go ahead, try it 3 times fast.

-Place chicken in a zip-lock bag with the juice of one lemon, a couple tablespoons of olive oil, and a couple tablespoons of red wine vinegar.
+Place chicken in a zip-top bag with the juice of one lemon, a couple tablespoons of olive oil, and a couple tablespoons of red wine vinegar.
 Smoosh around and set bag aside while you get your other things ready.
-(If you’ve got time to spare, let the chicken marinade for 30 minutes, if you don’t, just take what you can get.
+(If you’ve got time to spare, let the chicken marinate for 30 minutes, if you don’t, just take what you can get.
 I did mine for 15 min and it was great.)

 Put the pot on the stove to boil water for the pasta.
 While you’re waiting for the water to boil, slice the zucchini in half length-wise.
 Drizzle with olive oil and sprinkle with salt and pepper.
+Set aside.

 Press, or finely mince garlic cloves.
-In a small sauce pan on the stove, place 1/4 C olive oil and add garlic.
+In a small sauce pan on the stove, place 1/4 cup olive oil and add garlic.
 Turn burner onto low-med heat.
 It shouldn’t be popping and frying, it should just slowly warm, infusing the oil with the garlic and removing that zing fresh garlic has.

 Remove chicken from bag and salt and pepper both sides.
 Place chicken, and zucchini on grill.